raeve92/Android-CleanArchitecture/README.md

 Android-CleanArchitecture [![Build Status](https://travis-ci.org/android10/Android-CleanArchitecture.svg?branch=master)](https://travis-ci.org/android10/Android-CleanArchitecture)
 =========================
+Raeve: Fork to test travis-ci.

 This is a sample app that is part of a blog post I have written about how to architect android application using the Uncle Bob's clean architecture approach.

 [Architecting Android…The clean way?](http://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/)